pghvlaans/sbotools/man/post-release/sboinstall.1.md

 ## DESCRIPTION

 **sboinstall** is used to install SlackBuilds.
-If the **-r** flag is not specified, **sboinstall** pulls the list of requirements from the *info* file for any specified SlackBuild.
+If the **\--nointeractive** flag is not present, **sboinstall** pulls the list of requirements from the *info* file for any specified SlackBuild.
 This is a recursive operation over all dependencies. **sboinstall** offers to install any non-installed dependencies in the build queue, taking blacklisted scripts and optional dependency specifications in [sbotools.hints(5)](sbotools.hints.5.md) into account.
 In case of **\--reinstall**, scripts with automatic reverse dependency rebuilds will have their reverse dependencies rebuilt as well.
 If circular dependencies are detected, the script exits with an error message.

 *README* files are parsed for **groupadd** and **useradd** commands, and **sboinstall** offers to run them prior to building if any of the